smoeding/puppetserver-metrics/TUNING.md

 The description of the script output and tuning hints will be described using the following screenshot.
 It shows a snapshot of the metrics on a Puppetserver supporting more than 1000 nodes.
 The system has 6 CPU cores and 20GB of RAM.

 The Puppetserver has been configured with a JVM heap size of 8GB.
-Specifically the following Java arguments are used:
+Specifically the following Java arguments are used for this Puppetserver:

 ```
-JAVA_ARGS="-Xmx8g -Xms8g -XX:ReservedCodeCacheSize=768m -XX:ParallelGCThreads=4 -Djruby.logger.class=com.puppetlabs.jruby_utils.jruby.Slf4jLogger"
+JAVA_ARGS="-Xmx8g -Xms8g -XX:ReservedCodeCacheSize=768m -XX:ParallelGCThreads=4 \
+		   -Djruby.logger.class=com.puppetlabs.jruby_utils.jruby.Slf4jLogger"
 ```

 ![Screenshot](Screenshot.png)